brambaud/brambaud.github.io/posts/2022-01-09-creating-static-site-generator-from-scratch.md

 title: Creating a static site generator from scratch - useless but fun 😛
 date: 2022-01-09
 canonical: 2022-01-09-creating-static-site-generator-from-scratch.html
+excerpt: A journey from having a stupid idea to realising it just for the fun of it!
 @endmetadata

 ![Wait..
 What??](/assets/images/first/wait_what.jpeg)